Debbie Gibson: 2005–2009

-In 2005, Gibson co-wrote and recorded a song titled "Someone You Love" with The O'Neill Brothers.
-With the brothers, she released an updated, acoustic version of her number-one hit "Lost in Your Eyes".
-An Emmy-nominated PBS special The O'Neill Brothers: Piano for Someone You Love" aired in 2005.
+In 2005, Gibson cowrote and recorded a song titled "Someone You Love" with the O'Neill Brothers, with whom she released an updated, acoustic version of her number-one hit "Lost in Your Eyes".
+An Emmy-nominated PBS special titled The O'Neill Brothers: Piano for Someone You Love aired in 2005.

 The March 2005 issue of Playboy featured a nude pictorial of Gibson, coinciding with the release of her single, "Naked".
 She has said that the magazine had asked her five times to pose for them since she turned 18.
-She agreed to pose to revamp her image, describing how one casting call called her agent, not realizing that Gibson had long since outgrown her teenager image.
-The single peaked at No. 35 on the Billboard Hot Single Sales chart in March 2005.
-In 2006, Gibson went on tour with the O'Neill Brothers for the Someone You Love Tour in 2006.
-"Lost in Your Eyes" was revamped with an acoustic sound and a song "Someone You Love" was written and performed by Gibson and the O'Neill Brothers.
+She agreed to pose to revamp her image, describing how a casting representative had phoned her agent, not realizing that Gibson had long outgrown her teenager image.
+The single peaked at number 35 on the Billboard Hot Single Sales chart in March 2005.
+In 2006, Gibson embarked on a tour with the O'Neill Brothers for the Someone You Love Tour in 2006.
+"Lost in Your Eyes" was revamped with an acoustic sound and the song "Someone You Love" was written and performed by Gibson and the O'Neill Brothers.
 These two songs also appeared on the O'Neill Brothers album Someone You Love.

-She had a resurgence of popularity in niche markets.
-Her single "Your Secret" came back from its dormant state and became popular on some radio stations, including Super 91.7 WMPH in Wilmington, Delaware.
-"Your Secret" was on their request show, Total Control Radio, for 12 months; it reached No. 1 on its third week on that station's chart in May 2006.
-It charted along with a few of her other singles, "M.Y.O.B." and "Only Words" (Dance Edit), the Eurodance mix.
-They all have become recurrent hits on WMPH.
-The 2006 single, "Say Goodbye", featuring dance-pop artist Jordan Knight, made an impression in the Soft AC and Hot AC radio formats, becoming the third-most added single during the summer of 2006.
+Gibson's single "Say Goodbye", featuring dance-pop artist Jordan Knight, found some success n in the Soft AC and Hot AC radio formats, becoming the third-most added single during the summer of 2006.
 It debuted at number 35 on the Hot Contemporary chart, peaking at number 24 in early September.
-The same year, Gibson appeared in the independent film Coffee Date with Wilson Cruz and Jonathan Silverman and provided a soundtrack song called "Sounds Like Love".
+The same year, Gibson appeared in the independent film Coffee Date with Wilson Cruz and Jonathan Silverman and provided the soundtrack song "Sounds Like Love".

 On November 14, 2006, Gibson released the song "Famous" on her official website.
 The song was written by Gibson and Tiziano Lugli and was produced by Lugli.